Stiffness Copilot: An Impedance Policy for Contact-Rich Teleoperation: Discussion

 \section{Discussion}

-In this work, we proposed Stiffness Copilot, a vision-based policy that takes wrist-camera images as input and outputs direction-dependent translational stiffness matrix.
-Stiffness Copilot enables a shared-control teleoperation paradigm in which the operator commands target poses while the policy modulates robot stiffness online.
+We proposed Stiffness Copilot, a vision-based policy that takes wrist-camera images as input and outputs a direction-dependent translational stiffness matrix.
+It enables a shared-control teleoperation paradigm: the operator commands target poses while the policy modulates robot stiffness online.
 In a user study, Stiffness Copilot matched the collision safety of a low-stiffness baseline and the task efficiency of a high-stiffness baseline, while improving user experience.

-While our results show the effectiveness of Stiffness Copilot, several limitations motivate future work.
-First, we only modulate translational impedance and keep rotational impedance fixed; extending the policy to jointly adapt rotational stiffness and damping is an important next step.
-Second, our current supervision and training data focus on quasi-static contact interactions.
-Future work should extend Stiffness Copilot to more dynamic regimes, such as hammering, where high stiffness supports fast and accurate swings, while lowering stiffness at impact reduce impact transmission to the arm.
-Third, although we evaluate Stiffness Copilot in a shared-control setting, the same mechanism could be integrated into autonomous manipulation policies to adapt impedance during execution.
-Finally, while we use a single policy across three tasks, we do not evaluate generalization to unseen objects or tasks, such as opening a previously unseen door.
-Scaling to broader settings may require more diverse training data and more expressive architectures, enabling a single policy to adjust impedance across a wider range of contact-rich tasks.
+Several limitations motivate future work.
+First, we only modulate translational impedance and keep rotational impedance fixed; extending the policy to adapt rotational stiffness and damping is an important next step.

+Second, the current policy uses only wrist-camera images.
+This can miss contact constraints that are occluded or cannot be inferred from appearance.
+Future work could combine visual stiffness prediction with force or tactile feedback to refine impedance online after contact, as in recent tactile-reactive and contact-grounded policies \cite{xu2024letacmpc,xu2026contactgrounded}.
+Third, our current supervision and training data focus on quasi-static contact interactions.
+Future work should extend Stiffness Copilot to more dynamic regimes, such as hammering, where high stiffness supports fast and accurate swings, while lower impact-time stiffness reduces force transmission to the arm.
+Fourth, although we evaluate Stiffness Copilot in a shared-control setting, the same mechanism could be integrated into autonomous manipulation policies to adapt impedance during execution.
+Finally, while we use a single policy across three tasks, we do not evaluate generalization to unseen objects or tasks, such as opening an unseen door.
+Scaling to broader settings may require more diverse training data and more expressive architectures so one policy can adjust impedance across a wider range of contact-rich tasks.